 A quotient may have an arbitrary number of decimal places, which is denoted by a scale of Sinf.

-'''

-create(Digits, Scale, Value) -> Result

-Types:

 Result = Fixed Type | {'EXCEPTION', #'BAD_PARAM'{}}

-'''

 This function creates a new instance of a Fixed Type.
 If the limitations is not fulfilled (e.g. overflow) an exception is raised.